Solution | Real Estate Pricing#

 Uses data from the square meter price forecast model to show the overall model performance and price per square meter forecasts for each Paris district. |

-The intent of this project is to enable asset management teams to understand how Dataiku can be used to predict the price of their existing property portfolios with publicly available data.
-By creating a singular solution that can benefit and influence the decisions of a variety of teams in a single organization, smarter and more holistic strategies can be designed in order to reduce staff costs, achieve faster time-to-action, and more deeply integrate know-how.
+The intent of this project is to enable asset management teams to understand how they can use Dataiku to predict the price of their existing property portfolios with publicly available data.
+By creating a singular Solution that can benefit and influence the decisions of a variety of teams in a single organization, you can design smarter and more holistic strategies to reduce staff costs, achieve faster time-to-action, and more deeply integrate know-how.